Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Methods

 \subsubsection{Prediction of the flow field}

 Regarding the deep-learning model, a U-net architecture~\cite{ronneberger2015}, similar to the one used in \citet{cremades2024}, is selected for predicting the future state of the flow.
 The U-net takes the three-dimensional fields of the 3 velocity fluctuations at an instant $t$ as input and predicts the three fluctuation fields five viscous times into the future (the viscous time is defined in terms of $\nu$ and $u_{\tau}^2$).
-Note that, in a previous work~\cite{cremades2024}, we show that these results were consistent for a range between one to five viscous times.
+Note that, in a previous work~\cite{cremades2024}, we showed that these results were consistent for a range between one to five viscous times.
 A schematic representation of the U-net can be observed in the central block of Figure \ref{fig:fig_1}.
-The architecture comprises four layers, where the first layer has a size of $201\times288\times384$ points, which is padded into the shape $201\times318\times414$ (blue arrow) in the first operation, exploiting the periodicity of the channel to avoid any possible error in the edges of the convolution, and cropped back (light blue arrows) in the last operation.
+The architecture comprises four layers in the case of ${\rm Re}_\tau=125$, where the first layer has a size of $201\times288\times384$ points, which is padded into the shape $201\times318\times414$ (blue arrow) in the first operation, exploiting the periodicity of the channel to avoid any possible error in the edges of the convolution, and cropped back (light blue arrows) in the last operation.
 In the encoder, two three-dimensional convolutions are applied with $32$ filters each one; in the decoder, the first three-dimensional convolution with $32$ filters is followed by a convolution with 3 filters for the output field adapting the information to the output field.
 The second, third, and fourth layers exhibit field sizes of $100\times159\times207$, $50\times79\times103$, and $25\times39\times51$, with $64$, $128$ and $256$ filters respectively.
 The different levels contain two three-dimensional convolutions (violet arrows) in the encoder and one in the decoder.
 In the encoder, the information is compressed from one level to the following through a three-dimensional mean pooling (pink arrows), and it is expanded in the decoder using transposed three-dimensional convolutions (gray arrows).
 In addition, the equivalent level in the encoder and the decoder are connected with concatenations that connect the final field of the encoder level with the output of the transposed convolutions, doubling the number of channels of the tensors.
+For the ${\rm Re}_\tau=550$ case the number of filters is adjusted to $24$, $48$, $96$ and $192$ depending on the layer and the sizes of the tensors are modified according to the size of the input field.
 The U-net architectures are commonly used for image segmentation as they exploit the spatial patterns of the input field and they keep the low- and high-frequency information of the initial field~\cite{siddique2021,futrega2021,wang2022}.